zhfe99/mocgui/README.md

 Introduction
 ============

-This page contains software and instructions for a GUI interface for viewing motion capture data.
+This page contains software and instructions for a [GUI interface](http://www.f-zhou.com/mocgui_code.html) for loading and playing the [CMU Motion Capture dataset](http://mocap.cs.cmu.edu).

 Installation